COUNSELOR ASSIGNMENTS 2016-17

 offer you guidance on how private scholarship money is treated in relation to

 calling to find out how the colleges of your choice address private scholarship

 monies.
 Contact the School counseling

 office if you need further information.
 Please remember to update your

 We keep close tabs on student acceptances as well as announce them to

 recognized for your hard work!!

-Career Exploration - Research some careers that you are interested in using the Internet, or resources in the library and guidance office.
+Career Exploration - Research some careers that you are interested in.
+Use the links to on the left hand side of this page.
+There are some great resources!
 You can find information about training needed for certain jobs as well as salaries you can earn, the outlook for employment when you are out of college, whether the number of jobs is shrinking or growing.
 This can be a great way to narrow down your major choice.